Labiaplasty Surgery in Melbourne by Female Plastic Surgeon

 - Helps to reduce any excess tissue

 Labiaplasty surgery is performed under a general anaesthetic in an accredited Hospital.
-Dissolvable stitches are used and will take around 7-10 days to dissolve.
+Dissolvable stitches are used and only take around 7-10 days to dissolve.

 Recovery after Labiaplasty

-- Luckily the vaginal area heals very quickly, meaning recovery for a Labiaplasty procedure is relatively minimal.
+- Luckily the vaginal area heals very quickly.
+In other words recovery for a Labiaplasty procedure is relatively minimal.

 - Patients will experience some pain and discomfort for around 10 days but should improve after this point.